w5xd/PacketRainGauge/README.md

 each.
 The new magnet is mounted in the same fixture on the rocker as the old magnet.
 Its not quite the same mass: about 0.5g as opposed to 0.3g on my scale, so a calibration check is in order before putting it into service.
-The result is this design sends packets at the same rate per volume of rainfall as the old one, but not quite at the exact same rocker positions.
+The result is this design sends packets at the same rate per volume of rainfall as the old one, just not quite at the exact same rocker positions.

  The original magnet cannot be used with this hall effect sensor because the reed relay